 Can you remember a time when you were totally engaged in the present moment?
 Time disappeared.
 There was only you.
 Nothing to do.
 Nowhere to go.
 A chance to be quiet and listen to your heart.

-I recently had the opportunity to have some solitude, a time completely alone, aside from our two dogs, Gracie and Mocha.
+I recently had the opportunity to have some solitude, a time completely alone, aside from our 11 year old yellow lab, Gracie Girl.
 This doesn’t happen that often, so I wanted to share a few things with you about my adventure with solitude.
-While Donny was away for a few nights on a scuba diving trip, I seized the moments and took an intentional time-out for me.
+Just following my annual Girls Gather From All Around at the lake, I had a few hours to myself before Donny would rejoin me.
+I seized the moments and took an intentional time-out for me.
 I had been storing up files, clippings, quotes, thoughts from my siblings, all about my Mama—and I had been pondering a book project, entitled “12 Lessons My Mama Taught Me.”

 Now, before you say “There’s no way I have time for that!” and just stop reading at this point, I do realize that it is rare for a person to have the luxury to unplug from it all for this long.

 Solitude is definitely a gift that few people take full advantage of and I would like to offer some thoughts on how you and I can seize the moments for being alone, if only for a few minutes in a day, week, or month.

 As a new Jojo to two pre-one-year-old Grands, my solitude time has become more important than before.
 I LOVE time with them and I LOVE my time of being alone and allowing my body to catch up with soul.
 Time to catch my breath, exercise, work on my writing, or just sit and do nothing.

 take a walk

 treat yourself to ________ (a massage, shopping, exercise, a nap, gardening, healthy foods, dark chocolate, yoga, reading)